-With a fantastic range of shops, food outlets and a state of the art IMC cinema, Fairgreen is the premier retail destination in the south east.
+With a fantastic range of shops, food outlets, and a state-of-the-art IMC cinema.
+Fairgreen is the premier retail destination in the southeast.

-One of the ghost storie is about this cinema, and it is about a teenager who once ran out of a building terrified, screaming that he had seen a phantom elderly man wearing a hat.
-Ghosts from the past usually appear in old buildings, IMC Cinema building is new and modern, so where does this ghost come from?
-Unfortunately, the authors of this story do not know the film this young man chose, maybe the ghost came out of the screen?
-But the teenager’s story is confirmed by some cinema employees who confidently claim that they also witnessed “strange phenomena” in this cinema.
+One of the ghost storie is about this cinema.
+And it is about a teenager who once ran out of a building terrified.
+He screamed that he had seen a phantom older man wearing a hat.
+Ghosts from the past usually appear in old buildings.
+IMC Cinema building is new and modern, so where does this ghost come from?
+Unfortunately, the authors of this story do not know the film this young man chose.
+Maybe the ghost came out of the screen?
+But the teenager’s story is confirmed by some cinema employees.
+Who confidently claim that they also witnessed “strange phenomena” in this cinema.

 Official website of Fairgreen Shopping Centre: fairgreen.ie

-Lacation of Fairgreen Shopping Centre:
+Location of Fairgreen Shopping Centre:

 Fairgreen Shopping Centre is located at Barrack Street in Carlow Town.